iluwatar/java-design-patterns/presentation-model/README.md

 ---
+title: "Presentation Model Pattern in Java: Enhancing UI Design with Robust Data Management"
-title: Presentation Model
+shortTitle: Presentation Model
+description: "Explore the Presentation Model Pattern at Java Design Patterns.
+Learn how it separates UI from business logic to enhance flexibility, maintainability, and testability.
+Ideal for Java developers interested in robust design solutions."
 category: Architectural
 language: en
 tag:
   - Decoupling
   - Encapsulation
   - Presentation
   - Testing
 ---

 ## Also known as

 * Application Model

-## Intent
+## Intent of Presentation Model Design Pattern

-To separate the logic of the user interface (UI) from the business logic by creating a model that represents the data and behavior of the UI independently.
+The Presentation Model pattern separates the logic of the user interface (UI) from the business logic by creating a model that represents the data and behavior of the UI independently.

-## Explanation
+## Detailed Explanation of Presentation Model Pattern with Real-World Examples

 Real-world example